cangorur/human_robot_collaboration/README.md

 ```
 NOTE: If it gives an error (probably not able to find msg adn srv headers), this is a bug.
 Reinvoke catkin_make install.
 If still an error, navigate to build folder generated already by catkin_make, and invoke "make" inside it to force the compile.

-Now we will compile the DESPOT packages each tailored for different model executions in real-time: MDP for human and robot, POMDP for robot decision-making (autonomous):
+Now we will compile the DESPOT packages (an updated version of the online POMDP solver DESPOT project: https://github.com/AdaCompNUS/despot.
+Our version has real-time execution capability of the policies generated [here](https://github.com/cangorur/online-pomdp-executor)) each tailored for different model executions in real-time: MDP for human and robot, POMDP for robot decision-making (autonomous):
 ```
 cd code/despot_MDP_human
 mkdir build